The Dark Side of NFTs: A Large-Scale Empirical Study of Wash Trading: Background

 \subsection{Ethereum}

+Blockchain is a decentralized, peer-to-peer network system that relies on cryptographic algorithms to secure data and consensus mechanisms to validate transactions.
+These technologies work together to ensure the integrity and transparency of the blockchain, making it a reliable system for various applications~\cite{wikiblockchain}.
 Based on blockchain technology, Ethereum is a distributed ledger platform with programmable features.
-With the design of smart contracts and the account-based model, Ethe\-reum allows people to initiate TXNs and develop applications for users to interact with on blockchains~\cite{wikiethereum}. \textbf{Smart contracts.} Smart contracts~\cite{wikismartcontract} are tamper-proof programs stored on the blockchain that run when predetermined conditions are met.
-They facilitate TXNs in the decentralized system. \textbf{Account.} Ethereum has two account types, i.e., externally-owned account (EOA) and contract account~\cite{official_account}.
-EOAs are controlled by anyone with private keys, while the contract account is associated with the smart contract code~\cite{vujivcic2018blockchain}. \textbf{Ether and ERC-20 token.} Ether (ETH) is the native token circulating in Ethereum, used as a payment system for verifying TXNs~\cite{wikiethereum}.
-ERC-20 token is a standard for creating alternative tokens developed by smart contracts~\cite{official_erc20}. \textbf{Block (External) TXN, internal TXN, and ERC-20 token TXN.} A block TXN~\cite{Zheng2020} constructs the body of the block in Ethereum and refers to the TXN where the sender sends ETH or other tokens to the receiver with some additional information (e.g., smart contract function calls).
-An internal TXN refers to the TXN that occurs during the execution of a smart contract~\cite{chan2017ethereum}.
+With the design of smart contracts and the account-based model, Ethe\-reum allows people to initiate TXNs and develop applications for users to interact with on blockchains~\cite{wikiethereum}.
+It increases the diversity of the decentralized world, including the prosperity of NFTs.

+\textbf{Smart contracts}~\cite{wikismartcontract} are tamper-proof programs stored on the blockchain that run when predetermined conditions are met.
+They facilitate TXNs in the decentralized system.
+Ethereum has two account types, i.e., \textbf{externally-owned account (EOA)} and \textbf{contract account}~\cite{official_account}.
+EOAs are controlled by anyone with private keys, while the contract account is associated with the smart contract code~\cite{vujivcic2018blockchain}.
+Accounts in Ethereum are anonymous but traceable.
+Moreover, a single user can hold multiple accounts without providing personal information.

+\textbf{Ether (ETH)} is the native token circulating in Ethereum, used as a payment system for verifying TXNs~\cite{wikiethereum}. \textbf{ERC-20 token} is a standard for creating alternative tokens developed by smart contracts~\cite{official_erc20}.

+A \textbf{block TXN}~\cite{Zheng2020} constructs the body of the block in Ethereum and refers to the TXN where the sender sends ETH or other tokens to the receiver with some additional information (e.g., smart contract function calls).
+An \textbf{internal TXN} refers to the TXN that occurs during the execution of a smart contract~\cite{chan2017ethereum}.
 When a smart contract is called, it may execute multiple functions, and each function may trigger calls to other contracts.
 The invocation and interaction between these contracts are achieved through internal TXNs.
-In this paper, we refer to all TXNs involving the transfer of ERC-20 tokens between addresses as ERC-20 token TXNs.
+In this paper, we refer to all TXNs involving the transfer of ERC-20 tokens between addresses as \textbf{ERC-20 token TXNs}.